Mymyilmaz/idmanagement.gov/_experiments/pid-bestpractices.md

     In this use case, identity proofing is generally not required.
 The assumption is that the profile identity attributes being updated are not sensitive and do not have any correlation to risk and fraud detection.
 Some non-key profile identity attributes include Secondary Address, Birth City, Secondary Phone, Gender, Age, and Contact Information.

-### 3. Financial Transaction Identity Confirmation
+### C. Financial Transaction Identity Confirmation

 “Transaction” refers to an action related to financial benefits that a public citizen obtains from federal agencies.
 Not all transactions require additional identity proofing steps; requirements are dependent on risk factors such as transaction type, dollar amount, patterns of transactions, the public citizen’s risk score, and any type of violations.
 A risk management model should be developed and integrated into the authentication or authorization process to determine if identity proofing is needed for a specific transaction.
 Listed below are some identity proofing scenarios for transactions.